WynBreaker/SOC-Simulations/README.md

 ## 📌 Data Handling Notice

 Some logs or screenshots may contain **masked or redacted fields** (e.g., missing session IDs or anonymized data).
+There may also be a lack of screenshots in some areas.
 This is required as these labs are part of **TryHackMe’s business-exclusive training environments**.